mehulagg/gitlab_test/doc/development/sidekiq_debugging.md

   │   │   │   │   ├─{util.rb:23},14796
 ...
 ```
 `runsv` is the process supervisor for a service called `rails-background-job`.
 That service will run a GDK script called `sv/rails-background-jobs/run`, which in return runs `gitlab/bin/background_jobs`, which in turn runs `bundle exec sidekiq`.
-That's why the process name here is `bundle`, not `sidekiq` (although `ps` will list the process as `sidekiq`, I'm not sure why.)
-The elements underneath that node wrapped in curly braces `{...}` are threads.
+That's why the process name here is `bundle`, not `sidekiq` (although `ps` will list the process as `sidekiq`) The elements underneath that node wrapped in curly braces `{...}` are threads.

 Since there is only one process, all jobs from all queues are being processed by all workers executed by that process.